-The Planning and Development Act 2000, as amended, requires each Local Authority to adopt a Housing Strategy for their administrative area.
-The Housing Strategy for Kildare Local Authorities 2011-2017 is contained in Appendix 1.
-It has regard to national policies and guidelines on residential development and provides an estimate of existing and future need for social and affordable housing throughout the county.
+Part V of the Planning and Development Act 2000, as amended, requires each Local Authority to adopt a Housing Strategy for their administrative area.
+The Housing Strategy for Kildare Local Authorities 2011-2017 is contained in Appendix 1 of this Plan.
+It has had regard to national policies and guidelines on residential development and provides an estimate of existing and future need for social and affordable housing throughout the county.